List of mayors of Bath

 The Mayor of Bath is a ceremonial post held by a member of the charter trustees of Bath, elected annually by the trustees of the city.

 In 1189, Richard I of England granted a charter to the city of Bath establishing a mayor, with the first recorded mayor being John de Porta in 1230.
 In 1590, a Royal Charter of Incorporation was issued confirming the city's status of a corporate body of mayor, alderman and citizens.
 The Municipal Corporations Act 1835, reformed the old closed corporation and made it a modern elected body.
 In 1888, Bath became a county borough.
 When local government was restructured through the Local Government Act 1972, Bath was restructured as a district council within the County of Avon.
 Until further local government re-organisation in 1996, the role of mayor was held by the chairman of Bath City Council; since the creation of Bath and North East Somerset Council, the role has been held by the chairman of the Charter Trustees of the City of Bath.

-The mayor for the municipal year beginning 7 June 2025 is Bharat Pankhania.
+The mayor for the municipal year beginning 6 June 2026 is Ruth Malloy.